 This is the second of 3 posts detailing NYSE Euronext’s adoption of Panopto to record and manage video for product demonstrations, training, and corporate communication:

 2. Online Training and Integrating a Global Workforce

 NYSE Technologies’ early experience recording product overviews and demonstrations with Panopto (documented in Part 1) was promising.
 Michael Wanderer, Vice President of NYSE Technologies, found Panopto a breeze to implement and scale.
 “Panopto was incredibly easy to get up and running,” recalls Wanderer.
 “You can literally teach someone to use the technology in minutes.
 In a half hour you can learn to make a compelling video.
 It’s really that easy.”

-As a completely software-based platform, Panopto can be scaled to any sized organization literally overnight.
+As a completely software-based video platform, Panopto can be scaled to any sized organization literally overnight.
 Authorized viewers access content through a standard web browser, and recorders need only download a 3MB file to begin creating content.
 Panopto also works automatically with virtually any A/V setup, from a built-in laptop webcam or smartphone camera, to top-of-the-line equipment in a professionally designed recording studio.

 This ease-of-use and scalability, along with the rapid growth of Panopto’s popularity within the NYSE Technologies, has led Wanderer and his team to expand the scope of their Panopto use to include a number of new projects.

 Business Analyst Erin O’Connor, who manages NYSE Euronext’s Panopto installation, is beginning to field requests to use Panopto from different departments within the company.
 Recently, the Security Department in the New York offices of NYSE Euronext used Panopto to record a series of training videos for the ongoing education of their personnel.